KUNoti/K_Eventy/README.md

 # K_Eventy

 A mobile application for create or extent the event.
-This app aim to enhance the community and connectness
+This app aim to enhance the community and connectness.